dpatel2121/Microsoft-Project-Management/README.md

 **Snapshots of my project and reports are found below.
 You can download the Microsoft Project file to learn more about stats and reports in detail.**

 # Project Dashboards
-- Highlevel Overview of the Project
+- Highlevel Timeline of the Project

 ![Highlevel timeline](https://github.com/dpatel2121/Microsoft-Project-Management/assets/154410616/55799aa3-5b03-4879-8c5b-0aae13a3a229)

-- Project Report
+- Project Overview Report
 ![Project Overview](https://github.com/dpatel2121/Microsoft-Project-Management/assets/154410616/f55cc302-4b4a-4a01-aff1-820165928edb)

 - Cost Report